brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Lego Movie: Part 2**

+Fun, but didn’t match up to the sheer weird joy of the first movie.

 **Detective Pikachu**

 Hilarious and so, so fun.
 This was definitely a kids movie, but aimed solidly at kids who’re 28-35 now—my generation has the funds to relive our childhoods in cinema.
 I played a few Pokémon games, and watched the cartoon for a little while in middle school, and seeing all of the Pokémon I know flitting around the screen was a hoot.
 Ryan Reynolds did some fantastic Pikachu voice acting, matched by the incredible CGI of his fur.
 One of the sillier, funnier movies I’ve seen in a minute.
 “My clues!”